 SAFRA required the Secretary of the Department of Education to contract with eligible and qualified Not-For-Profit (NFP) student loan servicers to service loans owned by the USDE.
 The Authority satisfied all USDE requirements for a prime loan servicing contract and was awarded an NFP contract in July 2012.
-By September 2012, the Authority received 103,000 USDE owned loans to start our operations as a prime NFP servicer.
-USDE has implemented various modifications to the NFP servicer program and, as of June 30, 2020, OSLA is servicing approximately 765,000 borrowers.
-USDE's modifications include extensions of OSLA's prime loan servicing contract through March 31, 2022.
+USDE has implemented various modifications to the NFP servicer program and, as of June 30, 2021, OSLA is servicing approximately 907,000 borrowers.
+USDE's modifications include extensions of OSLA's prime loan servicing contract through December 31, 2023.

-This section of the Authority's annual financial report presents a discussion and analysis of the Authority's financial performance for the fiscal years ended June 30, 2020 and 2019.
+This section of the Authority's annual financial report presents a discussion and analysis of the Authority's financial performance for the fiscal years ended June 30, 2021 and 2020.
 Please read it in conjunction with the Authority's financial statements and the notes to the financial statements, which follow this section.